Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Check for and prevent duplicate videos from being added
-- [ ] Set up CircleCI deploy to S3
 - [ ] Delete a match as an admin
 - [ ] Test deleting a match
 - [ ] Test adding a new match
+- [ ] Check for and prevent duplicate videos from being added
 - [ ] Reset attemptStatus to true after every finished annotation
+- [ ] Have logout reload the page and/or resetAll from the tracker
+- [ ] Set up CircleCI deploy to S3
 - [ ] Test logging out from individual match
 - [ ] Test rating the match and annotation (possibly as two different users)
-- [ ] Have logout reload the page and/or resetAll from the tracker
 - [ ] Add date annotated to move in match
 - [ ] Make the match card display more info. (including date)
-- [ ] Add was this a successful attempt functionality
 - [ ] Make password toggleable to be visible

 # TODO low priority